Enforcer (comics): Mike Nero

-A new Enforcer is one of a collection of supervillains featured in Frank Tieri's project for Marvel Dark Reign: Made Men.
+A new Enforcer is one of a collection of supervillains featured in Dark Reign: Made Men.
 This Enforcer is Mike Nero, the nephew of the original Enforcer.
-Following the death of his uncle, Mike Nero became the new Enforcer and learned how to deal with supernatural threats where he started to develop a reputation by killing werewolves, zombies, a vampire, and a Maggia crime lord.
-Enforcer then stole an Aztec exhibit from a museum.
-He was then apprehended by the Wrecking Crew who hauled him to the Hood (who also sought out the money he owed to a loan shark named Nicky Bats).
+Following the death of his uncle, Mike Nero became the new Enforcer and learned how to deal with supernatural threats.
+He was then apprehended by the Wrecking Crew who hauled him to The Hood.
 The Wrecking Crew surrounded Enforcer in one of Hood's hideouts as Hood inspected Enforcer's stash of mystical artifacts and offered Enforcer a role in his criminal organization as its supernatural expert.
 Enforcer triggered an amulet disguising a creature that fed off demonic energies, which then clasped onto Hood's face.
 Enforcer used his magic bullets on the Wrecking Crew and escapes through a glass window, declaring that he was just getting started.
-After Enforcer's escape, Hood swore his revenge on Enforcer.
+After Enforcer's escape, Hood swore revenge on Enforcer.

 Powers and equipment

 The first Enforcer wore body armor with a silver-nitrate covered vest for protection from werewolves.
 He carried two .45 caliber guns with which he used normal ammunition, silver bullets, tranquilizer pellets, pyrogranulate capsules, and a "tingler" that changes the victim's metabolism, causing the victim to burst into flame by post-hypnotic command.
 He also wore a disintegrator amulet, later in the form of a ring.